ForeignOx/notes/Mathematics/Statistics/Probability/Random Variables.md

 \mathbb{P}_{X}(B):=\mathbb{P}((X \in B))=\mathbb{P}(X ^{-1}(B))=\mathbb{P}(\{ \omega\mid X(\omega) \in B \})
 $$
 Where $X ^{-1}$ is the [[Image and Pre-Image|pre-image]] of $X$, this is also known as the distribution/cumulative density/distribution function of $X$
+The random variables we might see are either discrete or continuous or neither
 ## Examples
 Tossing a fair coin thrice and let $X$ denote the number of heads: